AdamAntinoo/neocom-java-core/NeoCom.DataManagement/LibraryOperationalDescription.md

 Probably the right place is an initialization task that will run the list of Credentials and generate the jobs registrations.

+### Job instance duplication
+Jobs can be created from a base clas and do almost anything so their have many different internal unique identifiers.
+Because there is no enought data on the base class to create such differentiation I have to search for a pattern to create unique enough job identification so to detect when at job registration there a exact job already registered.

+Jobs start from the Job class and have their own classname.
+Apart from that information there no other coincidences or fields that can be used to differentiate jobs.
+So the only element left for that duplicate detection is only the job object instance itself.